-Well, honestly, I would have to say Active Directory is for almost any company or organization out there.
+Well, honestly, I would have to say AD is for almost any company or organization out there.
 I have yet to come across an environment that didn’t utilize Active Directory Domain Services.
-Active Directory simplifies life for administrators and end users while enhancing security for organizations.
+AD simplifies life for administrators and end users while enhancing security for organizations.

 Administrators and end users share the centralized user and rights management, as well as centralized control over computer and user configurations through the AD Group Policy feature.
 Users can authenticate once and then seamlessly access any resources in the domain for which they’re authorized (single sign-on).

 Plus, files are stored in a central repository where they can be shared with other users to ease collaboration and backed up properly by IT teams to ensure business continuity.

 So, what’s at the heart of how this service introduced in Windows 2000 works?
 Well, Active Directory Domain Services (AD DS) is a part of the Windows Server operating system.
 The servers that run AD DS are called domain controllers (DCs).

 Back in the days of Windows NT Server, there was a specific role, the Primary Domain Controller (PDC), that was specified to hold a lot of the key roles across the domain amongst the other DCs.

 Organizations normally have multiple DCs for redundancy, performance, and business continuity.
 Each one has a copy of the directory for the entire domain.
 Changes made to the directory on one domain controller — such as password update or the deletion of a user account — are replicated using a replication service to the other DCs so they all stay up to date.